Hassaan-Javed/gowtham-video-trimmer-fork/README.md

 If you wish to replace or modify the FFmpeg library used in this project, follow these steps:

 1. Obtain the modified version of FFmpeg.
-2. Replace the existing FFmpeg aar inside `library/libs` directory.
+2. Replace the existing ffmpeg-kit-android-lib folder inside root directory.
 3. Rebuild the project.

 ## Support